-- You move out of the CalOptima PACE service area ZIP codes: 90620, 90621, 90623, 90630, 90638, 90680, 90720, 90740, 92606, 92614, 92626, 92627, 92646, 92647, 92648, 92649, 92655, 92661, 92663, 92683, 92701, 92703, 92704, 92705, 92706, 92707, 92708, 92780, 92782, 92801, 92802, 92804, 92805, 92806, 92807, 92821, 92831, 92832, 92833, 92835, 92840, 92841, 92843, 92844, 92845, 92861, 92865, 92866, 92867, 92868, 92869, 92870 and 92886, or are out of the service area for more than 30 days without prior approval (see Chapter 6). - You engage in disruptive or threatening behavior, i.e., your behavior jeopardizes the health or safety of yourself or others or you consistently refuse to comply with the terms of your Plan of Care or Enrollment Agreement, when you have decision-making capacity.
+• You move out of the CalOptima PACE service area (see list of ZIP codes below) or are out of the service area for more than 30 days without prior approval (see Chapter 6).

+- You or your caregiver engage in disruptive or threatening behavior, i.e., your behavior jeopardizes the health or safety of yourself or others, your caregiver's behavior jeopardizes your health and safety, his or her safety, or the safety of others, or you consistently refuse to comply with the terms of your Plan of Care or Enrollment Agreement, when you have decision-making capacity.
 Disenrollment under these circumstances is subject to prior approval by DHCS and will be sought in the event that you display disruptive interference with care planning or threatening behavior that interferes with the quality of PACE services provided to you and other PACE participants. - You are determined to no longer meet the Medi-Cal nursing home level of care criteria and are not deemed eligible. - You fail to pay or fail to make satisfactory arrangements to pay any premium due to CalOptima PACE within the 30-day period specified in any Cancellation Notice. - The agreement between CalOptima PACE, the Centers for Medicare & Medicaid Services and the DHCS is not renewed or is terminated. - CalOptima PACE is unable to offer health care services due to the loss of our state licenses or contracts with outside providers.

-All rights to benefits will stop at midnight on the last day of the month following a voluntary or involuntary disenrollment, except in the case of termination due to failure to pay fees owed.
+All rights to benefits will stop effective first day of the next month that begins 30 days after the voluntary disenrollment notice is received by CalOptima PACE or the involuntary disenrollment notice is sent by CalOptima PACE, except in the case of termination due to failure to pay fees owed.
 (See Chapter 9).
 We will coordinate the disenrollment date between Medicare and Medi-Cal, if you are eligible for both programs.
-You are required to use CalOptima PACE services (except for emergency services and urgent care provided outside our service area) until termination becomes effective.
+You are required to use CalOptima PACE services